Patch Cable vs. Crossover Cable: What Is the Difference?

 What happens if a switch is mixed between two computers?
 In fact, switch is designed to communicate in between two computers, which has an innate crossing of the wires.
 Therefore, we do not need the cable to cross for us.
 What the PC 1 sends on its TX wire is received by the switch on its RX wire, and then transmits on its TX wire, finally is received by the other PC's RX wire.
 And vice versa.
 Therefore, when a switch is connected to a PC, it can simply use a patch cable.

 What then happens if we have two switches in the mix?
-Two switches separately cross the wire once, therefore another pair crossing in between the switches is emerged.
-As mentioned above, two same devices need a cross cable to make connection.
+Two switches separately cross the wire once, therefore another pair crossing in between the switches is emerges.
+As mentioned above, two same devices need a cross cable to make a connection.
 From the diagram above, we can see:

 (1) When PC 1 connects to the Switch 1, we require a patch cable.